Professor William Pope - Interim Chair

-I live in Wellingborough with my husband for whom I help as main carer.
-I was born in April 1956, I have given up training, but have spent over 35 years as a first aider, alongside working in accounts as a credit controller.
+I live in Wellingborough and have been the main carer for my husband.
+I have given up training, but have spent over 35 years as a first aider, alongside working in accounts as a credit controller.

 Over the years I have become very aware of a variety of levels of care and how that impacts on the individual being cared for and on their rate of recovery.
-I have been a member of Carers Voice for over three years, a member of the Patient Engagement Group (P.E.G) for two years, and am secretary of the Kettering and District Prostate Cancer Support Group.
+I have been a member of Carers' Voice for over three years, a member of a Patient Engagement Group (PEG) for two years, and was formerly secretary of the Kettering and District Prostate Cancer Support Group.

 I have had a real sense of achievement when we have made a difference.
 I have advanced arthritis and am used by NHS as an ‘expert on disability’ to test premises for accessibility.
 I want to be part of the Healthwatch drive to improve our medical and social care in Northamptonshire.

 I have a background in teaching, having been a primary school teacher, Head Teacher and an advisory teacher and my qualifications include a Teaching Certificate specialising in English Literature, a BA degree in Sociology and The Sociology of Education, and a Certificate of Further Education - Learning Through Topic Work.
 I also co-wrote a book on that subject with colleagues, organised the Small Schools Project across Cornwall and collaborated with Exeter and Warwick Universities.
 I was my husband's Carer for twenty plus years.